20 Aug How do your hormones impact your romantic relationship?

-During your premenstrual Week 4, a plunge in estrogen can turn you into a stick of dynamite–and anything wrong your partner says or does can be the flame that lights the fuse that makes you go “Boom!”.
+During your premenstrual phase, a plunge in estrogen can turn you into a stick of dynamite–and anything wrong your partner says or does can be the flame that lights the fuse that makes you go “Boom!”.

-The problem is that when your estrogen level descends, it prompts changes in the brain make you a lot less patient, more critical and far more easily irritated–a combination that can have your partner needing to walk on eggshells around you.
+The problem is that when your estrogen level descends, it prompts changes in the brain (for example, lowering mood-regulating serotonin).
+This makes you less patient, more critical and more easily irritated–a combination that can have your partner needing to walk on eggshells around you.

 Now all this said, this doesn’t mean you’ll be tearing your sugarpie’s head off every second of every day in your premenstrual week.
-Some of you may notice you just get a bit irked every now and then–while others may start wondering why you were ever with this lunkhead in the first place.
-It really depends on your sensitivity to plunging hormones.
+Some women may notice that they just get a bit irked every now and then while others may be so constantly annoyed they start to wonder why they were ever with their lunkhead in the first place.
+It really depends on your personal sensitivity to plunging hormones.

 Want to have a more harmonious relationship during your premenstrual phase?

 Then like I advised in your Week 3, don’t go hungry.
-Your body’s level of progesterone plunges in this week of your cycle, however, there’s still enough to trigger the hunger crankies when you don’t eat.
+Your body’s level of progesterone plunges in this week of your cycle, however, this hormone is still elevated enough to trigger the hunger crankies when you don’t eat.

 Also, try to get more sleep.
-I know this one is difficult since a dip in estrogen can trigger insomnia and lighter sleep, but if you can sip chamomile tea, meditate or do yoga before turning in–or do anything else that helps you sleep–it’ll help boost your mood and lessen irritability the next day, which makes you happier with your honey.
+Sure, this tip may be difficult to follow since a dip in estrogen can trigger insomnia and lighter sleep.
+But, if you can do anything that helps you get more restful zzzs (such as listening to calming music, meditating or sipping chamomile tea before turning in), it’ll help boost your mood and lessen irritability the next day, which makes you happier with your honey.